-Alissa Kleist is a curator based between Belfast and Derry.
-She is the Curator (Exhibitions) at CCA Derry~Londonderry, where she has worked on commissioning and delivering exhibitions and new projects with artists such as Sarah Browne, Nathan Coley, Benedict Drew, Seamus Harahan, Rana Hamadeh, Ryan Gander, Pakui Hardware, Jaakko Pallasvuo, Ciara Phillips, Andrew Norman Wilson, and many others.
+Alissa Kleist is a curator based in Belfast and Derry.
+She was the Curator (Exhibitions) at CCA Derry~Londonderry (2015- 2018) where she worked on commissioning and delivering exhibitions and projects with artists such as Zach Blas, Sarah Browne, Nathan Coley, Benedict Drew, Seamus Harahan, Rana Hamadeh, Ryan Gander, Lauren Gault, Pakui Hardware,Elizabeth Price, Jaakko Pallasvuo, Ciara Phillips, Roee Rosen, Andrew Norman Wilson, and many others.

 Alissa was a co-director of Catalyst Arts (Belfast) (2011 – 2013) where she ran the organisation and worked with local practitioners and international artists such as Phil Collins, Sean Lynch, and Artur Zmijewski.
 At Catalyst, she curated exhibitions such as In A Certain Light (2013) at Lismore Castle; P.O.V. (points of view)(2013) at Monstertruck Dublin; FIX International Performance Arts Festival (2013); Fata Morgana (2012), and delivered projects in a variety of contexts.
 From 2013 to 2015 she worked for the contemporary photography magazine Source Photographic Review.